 jmacciocca@mercercouncil.org

-Jon Macciocca is a NJ Certified Peer Recovery Specialist that is in long-term recovery for over nine years and has been a part of the MCADA OORP Team for over five years.
-He is involved in the treatment industry for 7 years and continues to volunteer for a nonprofit that helps individuals throughout the Northeast find help and navigate the treatment process.
-“I believe that when someone asks for help, there should always be a hand available to them, and I try my best to live up to that expectation on a daily basis.”
+Jon Macciocca, CPRS is a NJ Certified Peer Recovery Specialist who has been in long-term recovery for over a decade and has been a part of the Mercer Council OORP Team since 2017.
+He has been involved in the private treatment industry for over 7 years.
+He also volunteers for a nonprofit that helps individuals throughout the Northeast find help and navigate the treatment process.
+“I believe that when someone asks for help, there should always be a hand available to them, and I try my best to live up to that expectation daily.”

 Mike Ziccardi, CPRS